 Geoprocessing is a fundamental part of GIS operations.
-Geoprocessing provides GIS users with data analysis, data management, and data conversion tools.
+Geoprocessing provides data analysis, data management, and data conversion tools.
 A geoprocessing service is a collection of geoprocessing tools published to a server site to perform tasks necessary for manipulating and analyzing geographic information across a wide range of disciplines.

-Because a geoprocessing service can reference any geoprocessing tool, it can be used for a myriad of things including the following:
+Because a geoprocessing service can reference any geoprocessing tool, it can be used for many things including the following examples:

-- Geocode an address and feed into a permitting application for a home renovation system
+- Geocode an address and use that in a permitting application for a home renovation system.

 If you are connected to the ArcGIS Server, you can access and use the geoprocessing service.
 You can make a connection to the server site and access and use the service directly.

 You can publish a geoprocessing service from ArcGIS Pro to a stand-alone server (one that is not federated with an ArcGIS Enterprise portal) using an administrator connection.

 If you are working with a server site that's federated with an ArcGIS Enterprise portal, you instead share web tools to the portal.
 Web tools are run by geoprocessing services; sharing a web tool to your portal automatically publishes one or more geoprocessing services to the federated server site.